The Columbia R Gorge Tour

 If you look long enough, you can almost see it: An unimaginably vast wall of water, roaring 400 feet above the river traveling over 60 miles an hour and 100 feet below the rim of the chasm at the Columbia R Gorge.
 You would have heard it about 30 minutes before it arrived.

 It would be the world's greatest floodwaters- if there was any water.
-Instead the Ice Age Floods along the Columbia R Gorge requires some imagination, and a few artists' renderings (below), to see the majesty it once contained.
+Instead the Ice Age Floods along the Columbia R Gorge requires some imagination, and a few artists' renderings (above), to see the majesty it once contained.